mattlennon3/awesome-config/README.md

 - [ ] Add screenshot client name into the file name.
   - [ ] create a folder for the client name and place it there?
 - [x] If a tag has a number in the name, if you do mod + (number), jump to that tag) (Automatically worked)
+- [ ] hotkey to rename current tag

 Things I can do last:
 - [ ] Add the menu when you right click on the desktop